 In this subsection, I analyze the effect of consumer's loss aversion in an advance-purchase game, assuming that the consumer adopts a Preferred Personal Equilibrium (PPE).

 \begin{lemma} A consumer who did not pre-purchase will choose to buy at a spot price that is not greater than the realized value, i.e., $p_2\leq \omega$. \end{lemma}

-The consumer's highest acceptable spot price is independent of $\lambda^V$ or $\lambda^M$.
+This lemma implies that the consumer's highest acceptable spot price is independent of $\lambda^V$ or $\lambda^M$.
 Under Assumption \ref{assu:recent_belief}, neither the previous reference distribution nor the previous belief has any impact on the behavior of the $T_2$-consumer.
-Essentially, $T_1$-consumer is unable to influence the $T_2$-consumer's behavior through her reference distribution.
-As a result, after learning $\omega$, the $T_2$-consumer behaves under a deterministic environment.
-In this situation, the $T_2$-consumer's preferred plan is identical to that of a consumer with a standard risk-neutral preference.\footnote{See the shoe-shopping example in Section IV of \cite{kHoszegi2006model}.}
+Consequently, $T_1$-consumer cannot influence the $T_2$-consumer's behavior through her reference distribution.
+After learning $\omega$, the $T_2$-consumer behaves under a deterministic environment.
+In this situation, a $T_2$-consumer's who implements a PPE behaves identically to that of a consumer with a standard risk-neutral preference.\footnote{See also the shoe-shopping example in Section IV of \cite{kHoszegi2006model}.}